Editorial guide

 Where to start with pour-over coffee in Lisbon

-Use this when you want more than a convenient espresso: house-roasted coffee, V60 lanes, filter focus, and rooms that make a slower cup make sense during a Lisbon day.
+More than convenient espresso: house-roasted coffee, V60 lanes, filter focus, and rooms that make a slower cup make sense during a Lisbon day.

-The best way through the page is to treat it as a route, not a ranked list.
-Start with Buna for the best first stop: A compact corner room where filter coffee and breakfast plates both make the detour feel useful.
-Use Fabrica Coffee Roasters for the best roaster-led stop: A central roastery cafe with house coffee, V60, and a useful retail shelf.
-Keep Dramático for the best short reset: A tiny bright room where filter coffee and La Cabra beans make more sense than a long stay.
+SoLo Brewing is the best first stop: A Saldanha coffee lab for house-roasted beans, filter coffee, Brazilian-leaning brunch plates, and a room that rewards a slower stop.
+Fabrica Coffee Roasters is the best central roaster-led stop: A central roastery cafe with house coffee, V60, and a useful retail shelf.
+Dramático is the best short reset: A tiny bright room where filter coffee and La Cabra beans make more sense than a long stay.